How To Make Homemade Graham Crackers?

 It’s the kind of recipe that makes you feel connected to homemade traditions.
 It’s not just about baking—it’s about slowing down, savoring the process, and creating something you’ll actually be proud to share.

-Ingredients for Homemade Graham Crackers
+What Goes Into Homemade Graham Crackers

 When I first looked into making graham crackers, I was surprised by how straightforward the ingredient list really is.
 You don’t need anything unusual or hard to find, just a few pantry staples and some natural sweeteners to give the crackers their iconic flavor.